State and Local Cybersecurity Grant Program Key Changes

 - Objective 4: Ensure organization personnel are appropriately trained in cybersecurity commensurate with responsibility.”

 One of the priority outcomes of SLCGP is the approval of Cybersecurity Plans for each applicant.
 Applicants are still required to have a CISA-approved Cybersecurity Plan.
-In FY 2024, there are no additional plan requirements, but all entities with a CISA-approved Cybersecurity Plan must submit their current plan to CISA via the FEMA SLCGP Inbox FEMA-SLCGP@fema.dhs.gov no later than January 30, 2025, and annually thereafter on the same date throughout the grant's period of performance.
+In FY 2025, there are no additional plan requirements, but all entities with a CISA-approved Cybersecurity Plan must submit their current plan to CISA via the FEMA SLCGP Inbox FEMA-SLCGP@fema.dhs.gov no later than January 30, 2026, to meet the annual resubmission requirement.
 When they submit, entities must indicate if the plan has been revised since CISA’s approval.
 If it has been revised, they must provide a brief explanation of any revisions.

 There is no requirement for an entity to revise their CISA-approved Cybersecurity Plan unless CISA notifies them that it does not meet plan requirements.
-The CISA provided cybersecurity plan template can be downloaded from the “Related Documents” tab on grants.gov.
+CISA has streamlined the instructions and provided additional suggestions about the process for revising or updating a plan.
+For example, CISA recommends that applicants consider including a future funding plan as part of their resubmission due to their increasing cost share responsibility.

 Performance Measures